 This question comes directly from my Grandma who is always asking me what I do all day, it makes me laugh!
 I think she’s a little bit suspicious of it all.

 My days vary a lot, but I usually start the day by checking my favourite websites and catching up on news and social media junk.
 Then I go through my emails and write back to people, send things off or contact someone if I need to.
-Afterward I might edit photos, post on social media, do some research on an upcoming trip or destination.
+Afterwards I might edit photos, post on social media, do some research on an upcoming trip or destination.
 Then I start writing, for LGB or for another source.
 Sometimes I have an event on during the day or evening, possibly a restaurant launch or tourism event if I’m lucky, so I get a chance to dress up nice, eat some great food and meet some people who work in the industry.

 I get bored really easily, so I need a lot of variation in my days (and my life!).
 Working like I do is perfect because every day is different.
 I’m always juggling deadlines, coming up with new ideas, meeting new people, talking to agencies on the phone and sorting through new opportunities.
 It’s really fun and keeps it interesting for me.
 I loathe predictability and mundane routines that suck the life right out of you.

 I also take time out during the day to do things like meditate or chill out and eat my lunch, grab coffee with a friend or do some drawing.
 I have to make sure I take that time out because I love what I do so much it’s easy to lose hours and hours to it without a break, which causes burnout.
 I have to actively stop and do something else for a while to give my mind a break.

 This is always a tough question and, to be honest, it changes from day-to-day.
 My favourite destinations are definitely Iceland, Tokyo and Morocco.
 I also really, really love Rome, there’s just something about it!
 Which is odd for me, because I tend to like places that are a little bit different and not so touristy.